-SOCIAL STUDIES – Life On Board – Passengers shares the similarities and differences among the classes traveling on steamships.
+SOCIAL STUDIES – Find out the similarities and differences among the classes traveling on steamships in Life On Board – Passengers.

 “In steerage there are males and females; in the second cabin, ladies and gentlemen.”

 Weather and violent seas of the North Atlantic often left passengers’ bags flying around their staterooms.
 Passengers held onto rails hoping that seasickness would pass.
 Henry Bessemer, inventor of the blast furnace, decided to try to cure seasickness with an elaborate invention called the Bessemer Saloon in 1873.
 The main cabin of the ship was suspended so that it could remain stationary while the hull rolled.
 His experiment failed when the saloon rolled worse than the ship!
 One early passenger claimed that it was impossible to flirt because, “Alas!
 All the young girls are sick–devilishly sick.”

 Emigrants journeyed to the port cities for their departure often staying in miserable penny-a-night lodgings, sometimes the first introduction to urban life.
 One Queenstown captain reported: